miguelsolans/express-template/README.md

 $ npm install
 ```

-This Sekeleton features Nodemon which allow you to reset the server each time a file has been changed and saved, therefore, you can quickly start, for development purposes, by running the command
+This Sekeleton features Nodemon which allow you to reset the server each time a file changes.
+You can quickly start, for development purposes, by running the command

 ```
 $ npm test